DangelTheMangel/AAU-Homework-Save-sensor-data-in-a-file/README.md

 Upload the whole project on your GitHub repositoy, and upload a link to it here!

 ## Collected data
+The collected data are:
+AAU-Homework-Save-sensor-data-in-a-file/collected data/

 ## build app
+The apps build are here  [here](AndroidBuild/gyro.apk):
+AAU-Homework-Save-sensor-data-in-a-file/AndroidBuild/gyro.apk